THE MOST FUN YOU CAN HAVE LOOKING AT ART

 One of the most enjoyable aspects of doing Art Shows is witnessing peoples’ reactions to so many paintings, each one very different from the one hanging next to it, with no cohesive theme or style, other than where they came from.

 The art shows are extremely popular, attracting large crowds of people who enjoy experiencing strange amateur art in an environment where there is no judgement on what is, or is not, considered ‘Art’.
-If we like it for some reason, it can be in the show.
+If I like it for some reason, it can be in the show.

 LONDON: Finally, a legitimate “International Art Dealer Of Questionable Art”